Masari Grants Clemency to Six Convicts in Katsina

 Francis Sardauna in Katsina

-Governor Aminu Bello Masari of Katsina State has granted clemency to six convicts who are serving jail terms for various criminal offences they committed in the state.
+Katsina State Governor, Aminu Masari, has granted clemency to six convicts who were serving terms in jail for various criminal offences they committed in the state.

 This was sequel to a report submitted to the governor by the Advisory Council of State on Prerogative of Mercy headed by the state Attorney General and Commissioner for Justice, Asma’u Mukhtar.

-Masari, while signing the report on Monday evening at the Government House, said: “In order not to waste time, I will sign this today.
+Masari, while signing the report last evening at the Government House, said: “In order not to waste time, I will sign this today.
 If somebody is to be freed today, it is better he is free today than tomorrow.”

-Earlier, the Chairman of the Council, Mukhtar, said section 212 of the 1999 Constitution, as amended, gives the governor the power to grant pardon or respite to convicts for offences created by the Laws of Katsina State.
+Earlier, the Chairman of the Council, Asma’u Mukhtar, said Section 212 of the 1999 Constitution, as amended, gives the governor the power to grant pardon or respite to convicts for offences created by the laws of Katsina State.

-The attorney general and commissioner for justice noted that such powers were exercised on the recommendations of the state Advisory Council on the Prerogative of Mercy.
+The attorney general noted that such powers were exercised on the recommendations of the state Advisory Council on the Prerogative of Mercy.

 According to her, “We recommended six convicts for pardon based on various considerations.
-One of them for example is certified to have developed mental illness.
-So, we recommended pardon for him to enable his family to take care of him.
+One of them, for example, is certified to have developed mental illness.
+So, we recommended pardon for him to enable his family take care of him.

 “We also recommended pardon for a 69-year-old who has spent over 24 years in custody and is paralysed.
-There is another one that is 76-year-old, he is sick and spent 25 years in prison.
+There is another one, a 76-year-old sick man who has spent 25 years in prison.